 - Promotes the discharge of pus and generates flesh - for chronic ulcerations and sores due to deficiency

-- Wasting and thirsting disorders (diabetes), numbness of limbs, paralysis, and painful obstruction
+- Disorders with excess wasting and thirsting (diabetes), lack of sensation in limbs, paralysis, and painful obstruction

 What will this herb do for me?